ray-project/ray/doc/source/ray-overview/use-cases.rst

 1. If you have a large amount of data, use Ray Data (:ref:`Tutorial <mmt-datasets>`).
 2. If you have a small amount of data (<10GB), want to integrate with tools, such as Weights&Biases, MLflow, and have less than 20,000 models, use Ray Tune (:ref:`Tutorial <mmt-tune>`).
 3. If your use case does not fit in any of the above categories(e.g., you need to scale up to 1 million models), use Ray Core (:ref:`Tutorial <mmt-core>`), which gives you finer-grained control over the application.
-This option requires you to understand Ray CoreRay Core :ref:`design patterns and anti-patterns <core-patterns>`.
+This option requires you to understand Ray Core :ref:`design patterns and anti-patterns <core-patterns>`.

 ..
 TODO
   Add link to many model training blog.